 - In flight manoeuvres and particular flight characteristics;

 - If required, operation of a multi-engine aeroplane in the above exercises, including: – operation of the aeroplane solely by reference to instruments with one engine simulated inoperative; – engine shutdown and restart (to be carried out at a safe altitude unless carried out in an FFS or FNPT II).

 This is mostly straightforward.
 Particular flight characteristics could mean anything and we take this to refer to being trained in any peculiarities of the specific aircraft being used.
 Instrument pattern is simple a series of manoeuvres designed to demonstrate competence in basic instrument flying.
 In truth the IR course tends to be most closely defined by the content of the skill test which is very prescriptive.

 The rating is revalidated by an annual proficiency check which broadly follows the format of the initial skill test, although there is no requirement for an en-route sector to be flown providing the candidate has flown several route sectors during the previous 12 months.
-A revalidation flight in an MEP also revalidates an SEP but not vice-versa.
+A revalidation flight in a MEP also revalidates a SEP but not vice versa.
 The rating can be revalidated 3 months prior to its expiry and extend 12 months from the original expiry date.
 If allowed to lapse the candidate will require training at an ATO on an as required basis.
-If the rating is allowed to lapse beyond 7 years, the theory knowledge exams will need to be retaken.
+If the rating is allowed to lapse beyond 7 years, the TK will need to be retaken.